RedisLabs/redislabs-docs/content/rs/networking/port-configurations.md

 ---
-Title: Network Port Configurations
+Title: Network port configurations
-description:
+linkTitle: Network ports
+description: This document describes the various network port ranges and their uses.
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
+aliases: [
+    /rs/administering/designing-production/networking/port-configurations/,
+    /rs/networking/port-configurations/,

+]
 ---

 All Redis Enterprise Software deployments span multiple physical/virtual nodes.
 You'll need to keep several ports open between these nodes.
 This document describes the various port ranges and their uses.

 {{< note >}}
 Whenever you create a new database, you must verify that the ports assigned to the new database's endpoints are open.
 The cluster will not perform this verification for you.
 {{< /note >}}

 ## Ports and port ranges used by Redis Enterprise Software